Privacy, Policies and Tools

 restarts and significant changes in the file system.
 This “audit” information, including the IP address of the individual computer, is sent to a Casper data server on a timed schedule (approximately once an hour).
 At no time is personal or private information sent to the Casper management server.
 The JAMF Casper suite cannot be used by the school to listen to sounds in the area of a computer or to view the area around the computer.
 Its sole purpose is to provide MKA with needed information about the computer network.

-Below is a list of 3rd party computer applications and web-based services that are currently planned to be used in the classroom and that require student information in order to have functional access.
+Below is a list of 3rd party applications and web-based services that are currently used in the classroom and require a student login, use a generic login, and/or store student information.

 - Distribution for New MKA Students